saikojosh/Foval/README.md

 Validations allow you to test the field values against pre-defined rules.
 When defining a field you must add validations inside the 'validations' property.
 Validations will be run in the order they are added.

 ### Use The Default Options
-If you just pass 'true' the validation will run with the default options.
+If you just pass 'true' the validation will be run with the default options.
 Please note some validations have required options.
 ```javascript
 {
   ...